President and CEO

-I joined Seventy, after graduating from Temple University, in 2008.
-I have learned over the years that for our local government to work effectively and efficiently, you need to have an organization that is working tirelessly for the betterment of the City.
+Dan joined Seventy, after graduating from Temple University, in 2008.
+He has learned over the years that for our local government to work effectively and efficiently, you need to have an organization that is working tirelessly for the betterment of the City.
 Seventy's permanent campaign to right-size city government, ensure that elections are conducted fairly and informing and engaging Philadelphia's citizenry will make this city a place where people will want to live, work and visit.
-I enjoy being part of this campaign each and every day.
+He enjoys being part of this campaign each and every day.

 Policy Program Manager

-Patrick jumped straight into a science classroom at Fels High School in Northeast Philadelphia after graduating from Swarthmore College in 2008.
+Patrick taught biology and forensic science at Fels High School in Northeast Philadelphia after graduating from Swarthmore College in 2008.
 After five years teaching and having begun studies at the University of Pennsylvania's Fels Institute of Government, he joined the Committee of Seventy in August 2013 – in part, because he believes in Seventy’s non-partisan mission, but also because he was seeking the "Fels Trifecta" (Samuel S. Fels was on Seventy's original 1904 Executive Board).
-He's responsible for managing Seventy's policy analysis, advocacy campaigns and civic-related programming, including the Election Ambassador Corps and Election Innovation Challenge.
+He's responsible for managing Seventy's policy analysis, advocacy campaigns and civic-related programming, including the Election Ambassador Corps and Better Philadelphia Elections Coalition.

 Follow Patrick on Twitter at @Pat_Christmas.